718 Naval Air Squadron: Second World War

-In 1939, at the beginning of the Second World War, operated five Supermarine Walruses and six Fairey Seafoxes based on six cruisers.
-Around this time HMS Apollo departed, and was replaced by HMS Berwick, HMS Orion, and HMAS Perth.
+At the onset of the Second World War, the squadron was deploying five Supermarine Walrus and five Fairey Seafox aircraft across six cruisers.
+The departure of HMS Apollo from the station was offset by the arrival of HMS Berwick, HMS Orion, and HMAS Perth.
+During the Battle of the River Plate on 13 December 1939, HMS Ajax Flight observed the impact of enemy fire, which resulted in the squadron receiving its sole Battle Honour.

-Not long after the war began, on 21 January 1940, the squadron was merged into No. 700 Squadron.
+Not long after the war began, on 21 January 1940, the squadron was merged into 700 Naval Air Squadron.

+Army Co-operation Training Unit

-Four years later, on 5 June 1944, the unit was reformed to operate as an Army Co-operation Training Unit, with its base at RNAS Henstridge.
-It was equipped with nine Seafire IIIs and six Spitfire XIIIs.
+Four years later, on 5 June 1944, the squadron was reformed to operate as an Army Co-operation Training Unit, with its base at RNAS Henstridge (HMS Dipper), Somerset.

+It was equipped with six Supermarine Spitfire PR Mk XII, a photo-reconnaissance variant of the fighter aircraft along with nine Supermarine Seafire F Mk III, a navalised version of the Supermarine Spitfire.
 In its role as an Army Co-operation Training Unit the unit trained new pilots in a variety of tactical reconnaissance techniques so they could replace experienced pilots on already on deployment.
 They also operated an Air Combat course.